-Despite having only been “a thing” for a little over ten years, the best mirrorless cameras have roundly ousted DSLRs as the enthusiast’s picture-taker and video-capturer of choice.
+Despite having only been “a thing” for a little over ten years, the best mirrorless camera is a thing of wonder; mirrorless has roundly ousted DSLRs as the enthusiast’s picture-taker and video-capturer of choice.

 Key to their appeal is that they offer the flexibility and performance of a DSLR in a (generally speaking) more compact package.
 That’s because, while mirrorless cameras have large sensors and interchangeable lenses just like a DSLR, they don’t need to accommodate the bulky mirror and pentaprism you’d find in a DSLR’s optical viewfinder setup.
 It’s for this reason that mirrorless cameras are also known as compact system cameras or CSCs.

 While they all have that one thing in common, there are big differences in price, specification, features and performance.
 This guide features our favourite models across the entire category: entry-level, premium, video-centric, stills-centric and all-rounder.
 If you’re shopping for a mirrorless camera and feeling a little overwhelmed by the breadth of choice, start here.

 Some cameras here excel at video, others are masterful with still photos, and one or two are flexible all-rounders.
 Consider your requirements carefully before buying.

 From Medium Format to Micro Four Thirds, mirrorless camera sensors vary wildly in size.
 A bigger sensor usually means a larger, heavier camera (and often a higher asking price) but can also give you more detail, improved low-light performance and the ability to shoot with a shallower depth of field.